mkdoc/mkapi/doc/readme/tags.md

 ### Meta Tags

-Meta tags are rendered as a list at the top of the block:
+Meta tags are rendered as a list at the top of the block below the symbol description:

 * `@author`: Author meta data.
 * `@version`: Version information.